element-hq/element-web/README.md

    addresses) to matrix IDs: see http://matrix.org/docs/spec/identity_service/unstable.html for more details.
 Currently the only public matrix identity servers are https://matrix.org and https://vector.im.
 In future identity servers will be decentralised.
+1. `integrations_ui_url`: URL to the web interface for the integrations server.
+1. `integrations_rest_url`: URL to the REST interface for the integrations server.
 1. `roomDirectory`: config for the public room directory.
 This section encodes behaviour on the room directory screen for filtering the list by server / network type and joining third party networks.
 This config section will disappear once APIs are available to